 If you don’t have clear documentation already, “map out” the current strategy.
 Be sure to include:

 - Major goals and objectives

 - Critical efforts and metrics (what does “success” look like?)

-From there, you can start to evaluate what is and is not working.
-Include all your key stakeholders in this discussion.
-They’ll help you see things you’d otherwise miss.
-Ask your team:
+From there, you can start to evaluate what is working and what is not.
+Include all of your key stakeholders in this discussion as they may be able to help you see things you’d otherwise miss.

 - What’s working about our current approach?

 - If you could wave a magic wand and fix anything, what would you fix?

 - If you could change only one thing, what would it be?